UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 >(Your results may differ / Be more dramatic as i'm running a highly modified linux kernel & OS tuned for gaming.)

 # Universal Game Variables:
- DX12 in games that "don't support it"
+ DX12/VKD3D-Proton in games that "don't support it" (This was tested on RADV)

 Unity: -force-d3d12